Wall Stickers and Wallpaper on Rough Walls

 One other thing to consider if you have textured walls:

 Still unsure?
-If you are serious about purchasing a wall sticker but extremely worried about your rough walls, you are welcome to drop us a mail and we can send you a practice sticker.
+If you are a little worried about your rough walls, you are welcome to drop us a mail with a photo of your wall (also let us know if it is the plaster or paint that is rough) and we can usually let you know if the decal will stick.